juansesuescun/juansesuescun/README.md

 - 👋 Hi, I’m @juansesuescun
-- 👀 I’m interested in learning a lot, stud, the universe, sports and staying happy
+- 👀 I’m interested in learning a lot, study, the universe, sports and food
-- 🌱 I’m currently learning a lot of coding, software developer
+- 🌱 Junior Developer
-- 💞️ I’m looking to collaborate  in software development
+- 💞️
 - 📫 How to reach me jssuescungi@unal.edu.co

 <!---